SoftwareTree/gilhari_ecommerce_example/REVERSE_ENGINEERING.md

 ### 3. **Review Generated Classes**
 Check the `src/` directory for generated Java classes:
-- Entity classes for each table
+- Entity classes for each table with relationship arrays
-- Collection classes for relationships
+- Constructors for object instantiation
-- Navigation methods for object access
+- Relationship arrays enable object navigation without SQL

 ### 4. **Test with LLM**
 Use the `getObjectModelSummary` tool to verify the model structure: